-IV.
-National Labor Relations Board Response
+V. National Labor Relations Board Response

 A number of regional offices across the country have closed.
-Subregion 11 in Winston-Salem, whose jurisdiction includes North Carolina, initially remained open from 10 am- 2 pm each day.
-Because so few were physically visiting the office, those hours have been eliminated.
-The Subregion's staff continues to work remotely.
-Calls to the Subregion's main office number are being routed to the Subregion's administrative professionals, all of whom are teleworking.
+Staff in subregion 11 in Winston-Salem, whose jurisdiction includes North Carolina, continue to work remotely and may be reached by phone at (336)-631-5201.
 Subregion 11 is part of Region 10 of the NLRB, which is headquartered in Atlanta.
-The official-in-charge of Subregion 11, Scott Thompson, is also currently the Acting Regional Director for all of Region 10.
+The current Acting Regional Director for all of Region 10 is Terry Combs.

 On March 19, 2020, the NLRB suspended all representation elections, even by mail, through at least April 3, 2020.
 On March 31, 2020, the NLRB issued three final rules making it more difficult for employees to obtain union representation, both through an election and through voluntary recognition.
-Although the rules cannot go into effect immediately, because there must be a period for the NLRB to take comments, the decision to issue the rules drew considerable outrage, not just because of the content of the rules but because of the timing of the announcement and because how the NLRB was using its resources during the pandemic.
+Although the rules cannot go into effect immediately, as there must be a period for the NLRB to take comments, the decision to issue the rules drew considerable outrage, not only because of the content of the rules, but also because of the timing of the announcement and use of NLRB resources.
 Whether prompted by this response or not, the NLRB shortly thereafter announced that it would not suspend representation elections past April 3, 2020 and that they could commence again April 6, 2020.

 The announcement by the NLRB did not offer much guidance and what will happen next is uncertain.
-Whether to hold hearings and how and whether to conduct elections and how has been delegated to Regional Directors.
+The administration of hearings and elections has been delegated to Regional Directors.
 Our understanding is that Regions will be experimenting with various technologies when it comes to hearings.
-Also unclear, for example, is what will happen when one party objects to a mail ballot election when in-person elections are not practicable for various reasons.
+Also unclear is what will happen when one party objects to a mail ballot election when inperson elections are not practicable for various reasons.
 There are currently five petitions that have been filed in the jurisdiction covered by Subregion 11 that are affected.
 In one of these cases, there was a stipulated election agreement for a mail-ballot election and ballots were scheduled to be mailed this week.